Notifications from Aflac

 Aflac offers an accidental-death benefit rider

-AD&D insurance can be a way to help protect your loved ones in case of an accident.
+AD&D insurance can be a way to help protect your loved ones in case of a covered accident or injury.
 The payout can help you or loved ones cover expenses if you get injured or pass away.
-But keep in mind that it only covers injuries or deaths due to accidents and has several exclusions.
+But keep in mind that it only covers injuries or deaths due to covered accidents and has several exclusions.

 Aflac offers an accidental-death benefit rider that you can apply for as an add-on to a life insurance policy.
 Having both life insurance and this rider can help ensure you’ll be covered for nearly all causes of death.
 Speak with an Aflac agent today to explore how to help protect your loved ones with life insurance and an accidental-death benefit rider.